 The Higher Education Funding Council for England (HEFCE) is the principal regulator of higher education institutions (HEI's) as charities.
-This page complies with Annex H of HEFCE's Financial Memorandum 2010/19 requiring HEI's that are exempt charities to publish information about their charitable status.
+This page complies with Annex E of HEFCE's Memorandum of Assurance and Accountability 2014/12 requiring HEI's that are exempt charities to publish information about their charitable status.

 *The University commenced use of the trading name the University of Roehampton in 2011 but its legal name remains Roehampton University.